MariusWank/OMERO_JIPipe_Plugin/README.md

 ![Job section](./assets/images/RunningJobsSection.png)

 In this section you will find a list of all the JIPipe jobs currently running on the server that were initiated by the current user.
 By clicking the red ✖ next to the job UID you can terminate the associated job.
-Alternatively, you can cancel the current job by clicking the **Stop JIPipeRunner** button below the [parameter configuation](#parameter-configuration).
+Alternatively, you can cancel the current job by clicking the **Stop JIPipeRunner** button below the [parameter configuration](#parameter-configuration).